PuneethRam/ILAW-Smart-India-Hackathon-/README.md

 - Django bootstrapper `manage.py` uses `core/settings.py` as the main configuration file
 - `core/settings.py` loads the app magic from `.env` file
-- Redirect the guest users to Login page
+- redirect the guest users to Login page
 - Unlock the pages served by *app* node for authenticated users

 <br />